stephen-huan/dotfiles/.github/doc/cmus.md

 ## `cmus-remote`

-`cmus-remote` can be used to control cmus from the command-line, e.g. to generate a status text based on the current song (which I do for `spacebar`) or to integrate into `ranger`, e.g. when selecting an audio file to add the file to the queue and play it.
+`cmus-remote` can be used to control cmus from the command-line, e.g. to generate a status text based on the current song (which I do for `i3status`) or to integrate into `ranger`, e.g. when selecting an audio file, add the file to the queue and play it.
 See the man page `cmus-remote` for more details.